awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 # Amazon ECS task placement constraints<a name="task-placement-constraints"></a>

-A *task placement constraint* is a rule that is considered during task placement\.
+A *task placement constraint* is a rule that's considered during task placement\.
 Task placement constraints can be specified when either running a task or creating a new service\.
 The task placement constraints can be updated for existing services as well\.
 For more information, see [Amazon ECS task placement](task-placement.md)\.

 ## Constraint types<a name="constraint-types"></a>